What I Learned in the United States

 By: Crystal Du, Greenheart Exchange Marketing and Outreach Intern

 Hi, I am Crystal.
 Welcome to my Crystal Clear Tips blog post series!
-I have been living in the U.S. for a few years now; I was a J-1 high school student when I first came over.
-I have grown from a teenager to an independent adult; I have grown from being unexposed to being multi-cultural and mature.
+I was a J-1 high school student when I first came to the U.S. from China.
+I have since grown from a teenager to an independent adult; I have grown from being unexposed to being multi-cultural and mature.
 There is so much to learn about the world and myself throughout my time in the U.S.

 I have made great friends, learned about new cultures, tried new cuisines, and have become a better person since I started living here.
 With my understanding of American culture and Chinese culture, I have been able to recognize the beauty of diversity; it has become apparent that this is the key to being a worldlier and well-traveled person.

 As you may be going through something similar, I wanted to share some tips that might be helpful on your personal journey: